tarantool/cartridge-cli/README.md

 ### Applications lifecycle

-Create an application from template:
+Create an application from a template:

 ```sh
 cartridge create --name myapp
 ```

-Pack an application into distributable:
+Pack an application into a distributable:

 ```sh
 cartridge pack rpm myapp